appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Verify that Burp Suite scan does not identify the following vulnerabilities:
+1. Burp Suite scan shall not identify the following vulnerabilities:
-2098689: Cross-origin resource sharing: arbitrary origin trusted
+   - 2098689: Cross-origin resource sharing: arbitrary origin trusted

 *L2*
-1. Origin header is not used for authentication of access control decisions.
+1. Verification shall confirm that origin header is not used for authentication of access control decisions.

 ---